 - Commit to attending opening retreat

-- After we receive the application, an interview will be scheduled and a leadership assessment will take place during interview time.
+- After May 1, interviews are scheduled and leadership assessment will take place during interview time.

 - All candidates will be contacted about whether they have been accepted into the program and will be provided with next steps.